polterguy/polterguy.github.io/tutorials/http-rest/index.md

       id:int:1
 ```

-You can do the same with **[http.patch]** and **[http.put]** for the record.
+You can do the same with **[http.patch]** and **[http.put]**.
 This simplifies the process of dynamically
-creating your payloads to some HTTP endpoint, passing in lambda objects resulting from other parts of your code.
+creating your payloads to some HTTP endpoint, passing in lambda objects dynamically built according to
+your own business logic.

 ## HTTP headers

 Passing in your own HTTP headers is also easy.
 Notice, by default Hyperlambda will associate some default
 headers with your invocation, specifically the `Accept` header and the `Content-Type` header, depending
 upon whether or not your invocation is using a verb requiring a payload or not.
+The default values for these
-If you pass in your own **[headers]**
+headers is `application/json`.
+If you pass in your own **[headers]** collection, Hyperlambda will _not_ add
-collection, Hyperlambda will _not_ add these headers for you automatically, and you'll have to manually add them
+these headers for you automatically, and you'll have to manually add them if you want them to be associated
-if you want them to be associated with your request.
-Below is an example of content negotiation, telling the other
+with your request.
+Below is an example of content negotiation, telling the other party that you're only
-party that you're only interested in Hyperlambda being returned to you.
+interested in Hyperlambda being returned to you.

 ```
 http.get:"https://foo.com"